vbwx/win-snake/v2/README.md

 ## Known Issues
 Anti-virus software will probably prevent execution of Snake2.exe, due to its linkage to cc3250mt.dll.
 This is a false positive, however.
 (Do your own research, if you like.
-The found, so-called “malicious code” is not even harmful.)
+The so-called “malicious code” found by the scanner is not even harmful.)

 ## Screenshots
 ![Start screen of Snake 2](assets/start.png)